OBESITY AND DIABETES RISK CALCULATOR

 What Is The Obesity And Diabetes Risk Calculator?

-This is the World’s Most Practical Diabetes Risk Calculator For Weight-related Goal-setting, a powerful tool designed by The MediChannel, to help you understand how your current weight relates to your chances of developing diabetes over the next 10 years.
+This Obesity And Diabetes Risk Calculator, is a powerful tool designed by The MediChannel, to help you understand how your current weight relates to your chances of developing diabetes over the next 10 years.
 This calculator lets you know your recommended weight range and, accordingly, the minimum and ideal weight goals for you to decrease your current diabetes risk.

 Using this calculator will remind you to keep an eye on the following important measurements that every adult should monitor regularly.
 Whether you’re carrying excess weight or need to gain some, here’s what you’ll learn.